charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 cat pacakge.json
 ```

 This gives you a chance to review your new **package.json** file and gain at least a passing understanding of its contents.
-For instance, I see the following when issuing the command:
+For instance, I see the following after issuing the command:

 ```json
 {